What is Type 1 Diabetes?

 For adults with type 1 diabetes, the goal is typically to achieve an A1C value of <7%.

-How is Type 2 Diabetes treated?
+Type 2 Diabetes Medication

 The treatment of type 2 diabetes is multifaceted and includes diet and exercise.
 Patients are encouraged to eat a low-carbohydrate diet.
 If you eat carbohydrates, they should be derived from fruits, whole wheat or whole grain products, or oatmeal.
 Your doctor will ask you to avoid sugar from sources such as high-fructose corn syrup, candy, pastries, or cakes.
 Patients with diabetes should also avoid alcohol use.